OpenLiberty/open-liberty-deep-dive/SNL_Instructions/module-3/instructions.md

 # Next Steps

-Congratulations on completing the excercise.
+Congratulations on completing the exercise.
 Don't stop now.
 Move on to the next module in the master class by simply closing this tab and clicking on the next module in the Open Liberty Masterclass landing page.